RaspberryPiFoundation/scratch-curriculum/en-GB/create-your-own-world/Create Your Own World - notes.md

 Make sure that each child has access to a copy of these resources.

+(The project resources also includes a .zip containing all the resources listed above.)

 For club members that aren't able to access these project resources, there is a Scratch project with the external resources pre-loaded.
 This is available online at [jumpto.cc/world-resources](http://jumpto.cc/world-resources), or in the downloadable project materials, which contains:

 + CreateYourOwnWorldResources.sb2